xarvh/exalted-cypher-system/splats/lunars/charms.md

 ### Flesh-Sculpting Art
 ``
-The Lunar sculpts flesh like clay, reshaping her patient’s body by hand
+*The Lunar sculpts flesh like clay, reshaping her patient’s body by hand.*

 She can perform even the most complicated surgeries without the need for any surgical equipement.
 The surgery takes one tenth of the time and does not hurt or harm the patient in any way.
 The Lunar's player can refuse GM intrusions on her medicine roll for free.

-Additionally, the Lunar may perform surgeries beyond mundane medicine’s limits in the Age of Sorrows: making cosmetic alterations to a patient’s body, hollowing out pouches of flesh to smuggle contraband or sealing them up, etc. She can’t grant mutations.
+Additionally, the Lunar may perform surgeries beyond mundane medicine’s limits in the Age of Sorrows: making cosmetic alterations to a patient’s body, hollowing out pouches of flesh to smuggle contraband or sealing them up, etc.

+She can grants a willing character up to (Tier) dots of mutations reflecting an animal whose shape she possesses.
+The beneficiary need not be human, but must be living.

 ### Counting the Elephant’s Wrinkles